DragonBlame/tpf-dragons-edition/WABBAJACK.md

 <p align="center">
     <img width="75%" src="https://user-images.githubusercontent.com/37147270/151706652-f8f91309-203f-4b10-a975-8be565db54fd.png" />
 </p>
 If you want to use hair with physics for men, you will find instructions on how to get them a bit later.
-For better results
+For better results with those, equip bald hair style now.

 ---